kshitijjagatkar/Diabetics-Prediction/README.md

 ## Curiosity

-I choose this data for predicting if a person has a diabetes or not but without using any Machine Learning library.
+I choose this data for predicting if a person has a diabetes or not but without using SciKit learn library.
 I was having a curiosity of solving this problem by using mathematics and the data analysis libraries.
 Achieving the great accuracy is not my goal here but to chase the curiosity.

 ## Files and Installation